Maui Activities: Top Maui Luau Shows

-Looking to book a Maui luau for the upcoming Maui vacation?
-Looking for Maui luau discounts also?
-You are in luck because we have put together a guide to help you learn everything you need to know in order to find the best luau on Maui for the specific needs of your group.
+Looking to book a Maui luau for an upcoming Maui vacation?
+How about deep discounts to make those shows even cheaper?
+You’re in luck because we have put together a guide to help you learn everything you need to know in order to find the best luau on Maui for the specific needs of your group.
 A luau is one of the very best Hawaiian events that you simply must do when you come to Maui.
 If you travel from across the ocean all the way to Hawaii and you don’t go to a luau during your trip you may have overlooked what could have been the highlight of your Hawaiian adventure.
 To make the booking process hassle-free we’ve made this list of the best Maui luaus and shows.
-Maui has luaus on the Lahaina and Kaanapali area as well as Wailea Luaus.
+Maui has luaus in the Lahaina and Kaanapali areas as well as Wailea Luaus.
 Every luau is great in its own way, but there are a few things to consider when making your choice.

 The Hyatt Kaanapali Luau Regular Seating is held at the Hyatt Regency Hotel & Spa in Kaanapali Beach and definitely an island favorite event.
 The show starts around 5:00 PM in the evening and lasts into the night.
 During your time at the show, you will enjoy watching the story of Maui unfold via Hula and other Polynesian dances.
 The history of Maui through traditional dancing by the locals is quite an experience.
 There are many other activities at the luau as well including the time to take a photo with the dancers.
 There is no minimum age on this tour, you can even bring babies.
 They will have a selection of food and drinks available during the show.